Israel kills 2 Gazans as fighting enters third day

 GAZA Israeli air strikes killed a Palestinian militant and a 14-year-old boy on Wednesday as fighting across the border of the Gaza Strip entered a third day, despite Egyptian calls for a truce.

-A member of one of Gaza's fringe Islamist Salafi networks died and another was wounded in an air strike on their motorcycle in southern Rafah, near Gaza's border with the Egyptian Sinai, medical officials said.
+A member of one of Gaza's fringe Islamist Salafi networks died and a comrade was wounded in an air strike on their motorcycle in southern Rafah, near Gaza's border with the Egyptian Sinai, medical officials said.

 A second air strike, in Gaza City, killed a 14-year-old boy and wounded his father, also a civilian, the officials said.
-The Israeli military confirmed the air strikes, and said the second attack targeted a squad firing rockets from a largely civilian-inhabited area in northern Gaza.
+The Israeli military confirmed the air strikes happened but gave no details on the second attack.

-Israel launched two more air strikes on Hamas security bases in Gaza after darkness fell, lightly injuring two Palestinian boys aged 13 and 14, who sustained shrapnel wounds, medics said.
-Israel confirmed these attacks as well.

-Palestinians fired 40 rockets into Israel on Wednesday, damaging a home but causing no casualties, police said.
+Palestinians fired around 20 rockets into Israel on Wednesday, causing no casualties, the Israeli military said.

 Israel said the men targeted in Rafah were involved in a raid on Monday from adjacent Sinai territory into the Jewish state, which sparked the flare-up in violence.